 You can choose from a range of optional modules in your second year and final year.
 This means you develop your own bespoke pathway during your music course, and this prepares you for your chosen career in the music world.
-Examples of specialist options you could choose include orchestration and arrangement, and taking sonic art to the stage.
+Examples of specialist options you could choose include orchestration and arrangement, and taking sonic art to the stage, and interdisciplinary collaboration.

 You will be taught by some of the leading figures in today’s contemporary music comprising composers, performers and musicologists.
 They are performing, composing and writing books, and have strong connections with the music community in London, the UK and in Europe.
 This opens up opportunities for you to collaborate with them and work together on installation projects and a huge variety of creative projects.

 Our music facilities include a fully sound-proofed recording studio for rehearsals, and performance spaces and practice rooms equipped with grand pianos, drum kits and amps.
 Access is available to an editing suite with Mac computer workstations where you’ll work on your music using industry standard music making software.

 During your time at Brunel, you’ll benefit from guest lectures delivered by leading figures in the music industry who give advice on music promotion and how to get a gig.
 In addition, you have the advantage of Brunel’s close location to London’s exciting music scene for planned trips to music concerts, festivals, galleries, and museums.

 Our music undergraduate degree can be studied full-time over three years, four years with a placement year, or part-time over six years.